DJI's donations of 100 drones to local agencies as part of their recently launched US Disaster Relief Program, raises questions from lawmakers.

 One month ago, DJI committed 100 drones to 40 Police, fire, and public safety organizations in 21 states as part of the US Disaster Relief Program to help fight COVID-19.

-How these drones are now being used by the public safety agencies is what Republicans on the House Judiciary Committee demand to know from the Department of Homeland Security.
+How these drones are now being used by public safety agencies is what Republicans on the House Judiciary Committee demand to know from the Department of Homeland Security.